 - Grading and feedback: For large weekly assignments, you can generally expect feedback within 7 days. - Email: I will reply to emails within 24 hours on school days. - Discussion board: The discussion board called Class Cafe is meant for students to ask questions and share experiences.
-I will check and reply to messages in the discussion board every Monday, Wednesday, and Friday on school days.
+I will check and reply to messages each week.
 I also encourage everyone to respond to questions whenever you can.
+Please do not use this place to ask questions that you need quick responses.
+In that case, email is the most efficient way.